SachaWheeler/sachawheeler.github.io/projects/_posts/2019-2-20-Audio-Recording-Controller.md

 ## Thoughts

 This was a fun project.
-Interface designers are shit (yeah, I said it, and you know you agree) and I'm no longer interested in using their shitty products out of convenience.
+Hardware interface designers are mostly shit (you know you agree) and I'm no longer interested in using their shitty products out of convenience.

-Technologists sometimes forget that tech is a *support* function.
+Technologists often forget that tech is a *support* function.
 It helps us do what we want to do, or it is useless.
-Taking functionality away from a creative process is always a good thing.
+Taking technology away from a creative process is always a good thing.

-It turns out, making your own interfaces is fun, easy and cheap.
+It turns out, making your own interfaces is fun, easy and cheap, and makes the creative process a lot more fun.

+How much do you really know about something unless you built it?